See it in action

 Control timing

-You can tell the AI when to fetch context: at the start of every conversation, only when you mention it, for specific types of questions, etc. It’s entirely up to you.
+Tell the AI when to recall: at the start of every conversation, only when you mention it, or just for certain kinds of questions.

 Limitations

-Chat History currently doesn’t understand how facts have changed over time.
-If you struggled with understanding photosynthesis in March but mastered it by June, the AI might not know which is current.
-This is something we’re working to improve.
+Chat History doesn’t yet reason about how a fact evolved.
+If you struggled with a topic in March but understood it by June, the AI may not know which is current.
+We’re working on this.

-Results depend on how well your AI model uses the retrieved context.
-Some models are better at incorporating external context than others.
+How well the context lands depends on how good your AI model is at using retrieved context.
+Some models incorporate it better than others.

 Troubleshooting

-- Ensure Browser Extension or Remote MCP Server is installed and signed in
+- Confirm the Browser Extension or Remote MCP Server is installed and signed in

-- For MCP: Make sure you’re explicitly telling the AI to use the inject tool
+- For MCP, explicitly ask the AI to use

-- Verify you have uploaded and processed chat history
+recall_chat_history - Confirm you’ve uploaded and processed chat history

-- Be more specific in your prompts or instructions to the AI
+- Be more specific in your prompt or instructions

 - Exclude irrelevant chats from the Chats tab

-- For MCP: Tell the AI to use fewer tokens or be more specific in its queries
+- For MCP, ask the AI to use fewer tokens or narrower queries

 Next Steps